hashivim/homebrew-hashibrew/README.md

     binaries directly.

 This tap (named "rogue" for historical reasons) lets you use the official binaries with the core, non-Cask Homebrew system.
+It includes all of the core Hashicorp tools except for Vagrant (which is distributed as a DMG file) as well as some additional tools.

 ## Using This Tap